Gainesville Entrepreneurship & Adversity Program

-The overall program is free to the participant.
-There may be fees associated with particular components of the program, but scholarships will be available to those who are unable to pay.
+The overall program fee is $600.
+Scholarships will be available to those who are unable to pay.

 Where Do I Start?

-GEAP is a 12-month program that runs from August through July, but you can apply any time during the year.
+GEAP is a 12-month program that begins in September, but you can apply any time during the year.
 To apply, send an email to GEAP.
 In the email message, explain your interest in the program, the kind of business you are trying to start or have already started, and provide contact details including a phone number.

-- Gator Bootcamp for Entrepreneurs: six Saturdays starting in late September (dates on the Gator Bootcamp page).
-Design Studio: offered by Santa Fe College during late Summer
+- Gator Bootcamp for Entrepreneurs: six Saturdays starting in September (dates on the Gator Bootcamp page).

 - One-on-One Consulting: Eight weeks starting in January.